iPad 9 LTE Button Control Cable Replacement

 Step 41

-- Grab your trusty spudger, an opening tool, or even your fingernail (yep, it works!) and gently flip up that small, hinged locking flap on the home button cable ZIF connector.
-Nice and easy, you've got this!
+- Grab a spudger, opening tool, or just your trusty fingernail to gently lift that little hinged locking flap on the home button cable ZIF connector.
+It's like opening a secret compartment, but much easier!

 Tools Used